syntasso/kratix-docs/docs/main/08-troubleshooting.md

      kubectl get work <work-name> -o yaml
      ```

-1. Did Kratix schedule the documents to the correct Destination?
+1. Check the document is scheduled to the correct Destination
    - Check the `WorkPlacement` resource (a internal Kratix resource that gets
      created from the `Work` resource, representing the scheduling of a `Work`)
      to see if the document is listed inside it.